imjohnbo/alfred-ghlinks/README.md

 npm i -g alfred-ghlinks
 ```

+Or, head over the [latest releases](https://github.com/imjohnbo/alfred-ghlinks/releases) and getchu a `zip` file.

 Next, up open your trusty Alfred workflow editor and "Configure workflow" to type in some required values:
 - Name of the JSON file with your links
 - Owner and name of the GitHub repository with the JSON file